Webster County, Mississippi: History

 At the outbreak of the American Civil War, seven young men of Greensboro and Choctaw County rushed to enlist.
-The first company organized was the Wigfall Rifles, company D 15th, MS infantry C.S.A.
+The first company organized was the Wigfall Rifles, company D 15th Mississippi Infantry Regiment.
 This unit was formed in Greensboro in April 1861, commanded by Captain William F. Brantley of Greensboro; he later was promoted during the last year of the war as one of the youngest Confederate generals.

-In December 1864 Union troops raided the town and burned much of it.
+As the war began to turn against the South, many soldiers from the vicinity began to desert from the Confederate Army after 1863 and return home without permission.
+Some were principled Unionists opposed to the war who began organized clandestine efforts to undermine local Confederate authority, but others were little more than robbers who formed themselves into bandit gangs and preyed on the civilian population.
+In November 1864, Mississippi Governor Charles Clark wrote: "There are more deserters there [Choctaw County] than elsewhere.
+It is estimated that 500 are in that county."
+In December, 1864 Union troops under General Benjamin Grierson raided through the area, and in the spring of 1865 as the Confederacy collapsed local unionists raised the US Flag in Greensboro, the county seat at the time.

+General W.F.
 Brantley returned to Greensboro to practice law after the war and married again.
 (His first wife had died in 1863.)
 Local feuds and political unrest continued to erupt in violence during and after the Reconstruction era, when political tensions in the South were high, as conservative whites tried to re-establish their power over freedmen.
-His older brother, physician John Ransom Brantley, had been killed in Gonzales, Texas in 1859.
+Brantley's older brother, physician John Ransom Brantley, had been killed in Gonzales, Texas in 1859.
 Their younger brother Arnold Brantley was shot and killed near Greensboro on August 16, 1870; his murderers escaped.
 According to the Clarion, General Brantley was said to be seeking reprisal for his brothers' murders.
 He was ambushed on November 2, 1870, and killed by a shotgun blast while riding from Winona to Greensboro.
 No one was prosecuted for these deaths.

 Reflecting population changes in the county, in 1872 the state legislature moved the county seat from Greensboro to La Grange (historical), Mississippi, located west of the Natchez Trace.
 In 1874 Webster County, Mississippi was formed from parts of Choctaw county, and Greensboro was first designated as its county seat.
 But in 1876 the legislature moved the county seat to the more centrally located Walthall.

 Greensboro, which had already begun to decline after the first shift in the county seat, rapidly lost population after this change.
 Many of the residents and businesses moved to the new county seat.